ForsakenHarmony/wasm-bindgen-webpack-plugin/README.md

 1. **"cargo: command not found"**: Make sure Rust is installed and in your PATH
 2. **"wasm-bindgen: command not found"**: Install wasm-bindgen-cli with `cargo install wasm-bindgen-cli`
 3. **"target 'wasm32-unknown-unknown' not installed"**: Run `rustup target add wasm32-unknown-unknown`
+4. **"wasm-opt: command not found"**: Install binaryen (`brew install binaryen` on macOS) or set `optimizeWebassembly: false` in your config

 ### Performance Tips

 - The plugin caches compilation results, so subsequent builds are much faster
 - Use `--release` flag for production builds for smaller and faster WebAssembly modules
+- Enable `optimizeWebassembly: true` for maximum size optimization in production builds
 - Consider using `wee_alloc` as a global allocator in your Rust code to reduce bundle size
+- The optimization automatically enables bulk memory and other WebAssembly features for better performance